 AutoStick is a driver-interactive transmission feature providing manual shift control, giving you more control of the vehicle.
 AutoStick allows you to maximize engine braking, eliminate undesirable upshifts and downshifts, and improve overall vehicle performance.

-This system can also provide you with more control during passing, city driving, cold slippery conditions, mountain driving, trailer towing, and many other situations.
+This system can also provide you with more control result.
+It will remain in the selected gear until another during passing, city driving, cold slippery conditions, mountain driving, trailer towing, and many other situations.

 Operation